Scroll Top

 What is Acupuncture and how does it work?

+Acupuncture creates an inflammatory response that stimulates local circulation.
+It also produces a signal that travels along the spinal cord to the brain, triggering a release of neurotransmitters (chemical messengers), which attenuate pain.
 When we injure ourselves – whether physically or emotionally, traces of that injury persist.
 These traces can be in the form of knotted muscles, anxiety, insomnia, stiff joints, or any other forms of chronic injury.
 By using acupuncture and other techniques, we are able to improve circulation, range of motion and free up these blockages.
 The ultimate goal is to get the body as balanced as it can be.

 Is Acupuncture Safe?